 Freezing vacuum-sealed packages is how butchers store the jerky they sell in their stores or send to larger stores and supermarkets.

-If you purchase jerky, it is most often sold in a vacuum-sealed packet.
+If you purchase jerky, it is most often sold in brown paper bags or, in some cases, a vacuum-sealed packet.
 Try to keep the pack sealed until you want to consume it.

 If you make your own jerky, you may want to invest in a food vacuum sealer and reusable vacuum bags.
 As you remove jerky, reseal it immediately.
 Once the seal is broken, store it in an airtight container in the fridge.

-That is the very best way to keep your jerky fresh and tasty; it is not the only way to store it if you want it to last.
+That is the very best way to keep your jerky fresh and tasty; it is not the only way to store it if you want it to last a long period.

 The elements you should be most concerned about when storing jerky are air and moisture.